Frequently Asked Questions

 - Will my policy automatically renew?
 At what rate?

-You can enroll in a GeoBlue Navigator policy up to age 75.
-The policy does not automatically renew upon your request.
-You will be notified of your new plan rate at least 30 days prior to your policy expiration date.
+You can renew a GeoBlue Navigator policy up to age 75.
+Your policy does not renew automatically.
+You will be notified of your new plan rate at least 60 days prior to your policy expiration date.
 You must confirm your new policy rate in writing or by accepting the rate when logged in to our secure website.
-Plan rates are based on age at time of enrollment and are impacted by medical inflation.
+Plan rates are based on your age at time of renewal and are impacted by medical inflation.
 You will not be asked any medical questions and your personal health history will not determine your new rate.
-GeoBlue Navigator rates are standard rates for all members re-enrolling.
-Rates are reviewed and approved by state insurance regulators, which protects your rights and guarantees fairness.
-By contrast, offshore/surplus lines insurers are not required to file rates for approval.
+If you have any questions or need assistance in renewing, please email firstname.lastname@example.org.

 - When does my coverage end?